solve-coagulate/lispfun/README.md

 The Lisp parser includes basic error reporting so malformed input is handled gracefully inside the toy REPL without relying on Python exceptions.
+The tokenizer also now returns proper symbol objects so the REPL evaluates identifiers correctly when using the toy parser.